JulianGaibler/hom-utilities/README.md

 I forked a module called [Foxr](https://github.com/JulianWels/foxr) and added it as a local submodule, so it has to be packaged seperately:

+Fetching websites requires a modified version of Firefox.
+In the root directory of this repository is a file called `firefox.patch` which applies all neccesary changes.

 ``` bash
 # Navigate to the foxr directory
 cd forx